Find out if your old Apple devices qualify for repair

-You may be able to breathe new life into that old iPhone rattling around in a desk drawer or an old MacBook ($1,899 at Apple) collecting dust in the back of a closet.
+You may be able to breathe new life into that old iPhone rattling around in a desk drawer or an old MacBook (£1,250 at Amazon.co.uk) collecting dust in the back of a closet.
 Before you write off your out-of-commission Apple devices as obsolete and beyond repair, it might be worth your while to check if they are considered vintage and, thus, possibly eligible for repair.

 According to 9to5Mac, Apple will soon launch a "Repair Vintage Apple Products Pilot" program that could extend a product's eligibility for repairs from five years to seven years.
 Here's what you need to know about how Apple classifies old products and how to check the status of yours.